 Frankly, I wasn’t quite satisfied with the shooting as he was very impatient and I needed more time to think about the conditions but I took a few snapshots.
 Eventually I discovered one photo among them which I really liked and which I would like to share here, with my son’s permission.
 I’m not into portraits and this is no fancy one but the fleeting opportunity came unplanned and I’m quite happy about this particular capture it left behind.

-Here is a black-and-white version that I find even more interesting than the colourful photo above.
+Here is a black-and-white version which I find even more interesting.

 One photographic note at the end: Would you guess which mistake I made when taking the photo that I especially needed to correct when processing the image?
 I underestimated the darkness of the scenery… The gate at the background was dark, the T-shirt and the cap were dark as well, and thus the camera thought the photo needed to get lighter and increased the exposure.
 The resulting photo was too greyish then and I needed to bring the blacks back in the editing.
 I could have avoided that if I manually decreased the exposure before taking the photo and that was a good lesson to learn.